At UN, Ambassador Haley warns against war in which North Korea 'will be utterly destroyed'

 "And if war comes, make no mistake, the North Korean regime will be utterly destroyed," Haley said.
 "The nations of the world have it within their power to further isolate, diminish and, God willing, reverse the dangerous course of the North Korean regime."

 North Korea on Tuesday fired what appeared to be a new type of ICBM.
-North Korean state television claimed was a nuclear-capable missile that was "significantly more" powerful than missiles in previous tests, the Associated Press reported.
+North Korean state television claimed it was a nuclear-capable missile that was "significantly more" powerful than missiles in previous tests, The Associated Press reported.

 U.S. military officials said that the missile tested Tuesday appears to be a new variant.